adfinis/virtesk/doc/stateless_and_snapshot_features.rst

    opened, compared to 15-30 seconds for statefull VMs)
 -  Consumes more resources
 -  Somewhat error prone (Bugs in snapshot implementation of RHEV/Ovirt)
--  Other amoothei-vdi code (Thinclients, Start/Stop - Management, ...)
+-  Other virtesk-vdi code (Thinclients, Start/Stop - Management, ...)
    handle stateless VMs like statefull VMs.
 No special error handling is implemented for stateless VMs.
-This might be necessary in the following areas: VM launch time, amoothei-virtroom-delete, amoothei-virtroom-start, amoothei-virtroom-shutdown, VM startup upon TC startup, VM shutdown upon TC shutdown.
+This might be necessary in the following areas: VM launch time, virtesk-virtroom-delete, virtesk-virtroom-start, virtesk-virtroom-shutdown, VM startup upon TC startup, VM shutdown upon TC shutdown.
 In general, stateless VMs should run fine, but problems might occour when starting/stopping stateless VMs too fast or too often in a row.